PLASTIC FREE JANUARY – TIP #7

 - The higher the quality the less chance you’ll have of rust.

 - Wire Pegs won’t burn your fingertips in hot weather (we’ve tested these pegs at 42 degree heat in Far North Queensland, and no burnt fingertips to report).

 - Wire pegs will hold your laundry safely on the line and are suitable for windy conditions.

 - Wire Pegs are easy to open and stainless steel pegs don’t leave marks on your delicate clothing.

-No matter what peg you choose, make it a Plastic Free choice and you’ll be a winner either way.
+No matter which eco-friendly peg you choose, make it a Plastic Free choice and you’ll be a winner either way.